-Outside of the lab, Chris shares his passion for aviation as a volunteer flight instructor, and enjoys investigating the relationship between leadership and innovation in technical organizations.
+Outside of the lab, Chris shares his passion for aviation as a volunteer flight instructor and enjoys exploring the relationship between leadership and innovation in technical organizations.